 We've created a couple library bundles for CircuitPython.
-The idea is that one can have all available libraries stored on the CircuitPython drive at once and then
+The idea is that one can download all available libraries once and then copy them onto the CIRCUITPY drive as needed.

 Another advantage of the bundle is that it makes it easy to find a list of all libraries.
 Even if you can't store all of the libraries on the drive, for example the Gemma M0 is only 64kb, the bundle makes it easy to copy over what you need when you need it.